Verticordia centipeda

-Verticordia centipeda is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia centipeda is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a shrub with a single stem at the base, small crowded leaves and greenish-pink flowers with a silvery fringe, in spike-like groups on the ends of the branches.
 It is common in areas around Geraldton.

 Description

 Verticordia centipeda is a shrub which grows to a height of 0.2-1.0 m and a spread of 20-50 cm and which has a single, highly branched stem at its base.
 Its leaves are egg-shaped to elliptic, 1.5-2.5 mm long, about 1 mm wide, dished and with many short hairs along their edges.

 The flowers are lightly scented and arranged in spike-like groups, each flower on a stalk 2.0-2.5 mm long.
 The floral cup is top-shaped, 1.5-2.0 mm long, glabrous with 5 ribs and tiny green appendages.
 The sepals are greenish-pink, 3.0-3.5 mm long, with 5 or 6 main lobes with silvery fringes.
 The petals are pink, 3.5 mm, with a fringe about 1.0 mm long.
 The style is bent, 4 mm long and has hairs 0.4 mm long.
 Flowering time is from October to December.